 - You may meet many people from lots of different backgrounds and cultures on this trip.
 You may have different opinions or ways of doing things.
 Treat everyone how you wish to be treated and remember to work together as a group.

 - Always try to arrive a couple of minutes early to check outs or departure times.
 Being late may mean missing transport connections, and you don’t want to delay the whole group.

 Navigating a new culture:

 - Be respectful of local culture and avoid talking politics with strangers, as this can be a divisive issue with polarised opinions on both sides.

 - Tipping in bars and restaurants is certainly expected and not tipping when you eat will be seen as rude.
 15%-20% for food and a dollar a drink is a decent rule of thumb but feel free to be more generous if you receive very good service!

-- Tipping in America is common-place, so feel free to tip your guides if you feel that their service was good.
+- Tipping in Canada is common-place, so please feel free to tip your guides if you feel that their service was good.
 You are not obligated to do so, but if you would like to then go ahead!

 In case of Emergencies